diopmorfall/portfolio/README.md

 - [10 Best UX Designer Portfolio Examples for Your Inspiration](https://blog.prototypr.io/10-best-ux-designer-portfolio-examples-for-your-inspiration-cbcbd9fe1bf6) -  This article contains great examples that inspired me a lot
 - [30 Web Developer Portfolios to Inspire You](https://hashnode.com/post/30-web-developer-portfolios-to-inspire-you-cknfx6wdg069kxws1bjjv8mhw) - Looking for further inspiration, I came across with this page that contains high-level portfolios that struck me.
 - [50 Gorgeous Color Schemes From Award-Winning Websites](https://visme.co/blog/website-color-schemes/) - This helped me when I was looking for a color palette with the green color.
+- [Frontend Mentor](https://www.frontendmentor.io/profile/diopmorfall) -  This helped me a lot practising all the knowledge I learned, by making challenges and building projects.
+Check out my profile

 ## Author